We present a model, trained on synthetic data, to predict the extent of first peak KAM reduction after toe-in gait retraining.

 Data are available under Downloads > Data Share

-Code and trained models are available at our GitHub: https://github.com/CMU-MBL/predictKAMreduction
+Code and trained models are available on GitHub: https://github.com/CMU-MBL/predictKAMreduction